Fleid/fleid.github.io/_posts/2020-01-24-azure-devops-keyvault.md

 #### 3.2.1 Inherited Env : YAML experience

-For Inline and File script the syntax is similar : `$env:normalVariable` (as in `Write-Host "Inherited ENV from normal VG: $env:normalVariable"`)
+Both for Inline and File script, the syntax is similar : `$env:normalVariable` (as in `Write-Host "Inherited ENV from normal VG: $env:normalVariable"`)

 ```YAML